-Making phone service even more affordable.
+Making telecommunications service more affordable.

 - Regular Lifeline Oklahoma — makes basic phone service even more affordable for qualified customers with discounted phone service and the ability to add additional services and features.